jsdclxvi/Reforestation/README.md

-## I ordered a chicken and an egg from Amazon.
-I'll let you know.
+## Is there a hole in your shoe?
+No… Then how’d you get your foot in it?